xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT4165"/>MT4165: The registrar couldn't find the type 'System.Void' in any of the referenced assemblies.

 This error most likely indicates a bug in Xamarin.iOS.
-Please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4166"/>MT4166: Cannot register the method '\*' because the signature contains a type (\*) that isn't a reference type.

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4167"/>MT4167: Cannot register the method '\*' because the signature contains a generic type (\*) with a generic argument type that isn't an NSObject subclass (*).

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4168"/>MT4168: Cannot register the type '{managed\_name}' because its Objective-C name '{exported\_name}' is an Objective-C keyword.
 Please use a different name.